AgentZman/rFactor2-RF2-Server-Helper/README.md

 To install and manage RF2 Server
 (Linux or Windows) Uses Python and Tkinter

-Windows Notes: Will Requires Python installation\n Linux Notes: Most Distros Include Python by default.
+Windows Notes: Will Requires Python installation
+Linux Notes: Most Distros Include Python by default.

 Main Features